How to Help Someone With Alcohol Poisoning

 Get Help for Alcoholism

 If you or someone you know has a history of binge drinking or has been diagnosed with acute intoxication in the past, it may be time to seek help.
 Alcohol abuse claims many lives every year and causes detriment to countless more.
-For more information about entering treatment for alcohol abuse and finding an addiction treatment program near you contact Intervention Services Inc. today.
+For more information about entering treatment for alcohol abuse and finding an addiction treatment program near you contact Intervention Services USA today.